UltraDEV007/Ruby-care/README.md

 ## Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution.

->Can't find user id of undefined when refreshing
+- Can't find user id of undefined when refreshing

-- resolution: the useEffect sometimes happens before the api request, which means user is not defined because the api request didn't happen yet, which means we don't have a user, to fix this, put the currentUser (logged-In-User) in the dependency array of the fetchData useEffects that are associated with a user.
+> resolution: the useEffect sometimes happens before the api request, which means user is not defined because the api request didn't happen yet, which means we don't have a user, to fix this, put the currentUser (logged-In-User) in the dependency array of the fetchData useEffects that are associated with a user.